celery/celery/docs/userguide/routing.rst

 the routing key ``testkey``.

 From now on all messages sent to the exchange ``testexchange`` with routing key ``testkey`` will be moved to this queue.
-We can send a message by using the ``basic.publish`` command::
+You can send a message by using the ``basic.publish`` command::

     4> basic.publish 'This is a message!' testexchange testkey ok.

-Now that the message is sent we can retrieve it again.
-We use the ``basic.get``` command here, which polls for new messages on the queue.
+Now that the message is sent you can retrieve it again.
+You can use the ``basic.get``` command here, which polls for new messages on the queue (which is alright for maintainence tasks, for services you'd want to use ``basic.consume`` instead)

 Pop a message off the queue::